 If you are staying in Venice for a couple of days, you might want to explore the Veneto region.
 Do you want to go on a river cruise and see one of the most luxurious villas in Italy?
 Do you want to explore another beautiful city in Italy – Padua?
-Then you should take a boat trip on the Brenta Canal to Padua – one of the best day trips from Venice!
+Then you should take a boat trip on the Brenta Canal to Padua – one of the best day trips from Venice and river cruises in Italy!

 We did this boat trip the other way round: we started in Padua and ended in Venice.
 It doesn’t matter actually which way you’ll do it, you will still visit all beautiful villas along the canal.